-Yes, if you claim Income Support, this Phase 6 support will affect your Income Support claim.
-You must let the Income Support team know immediately if you receive a payment for Phase 6 support.
+Yes, if you claim Income Support, this Phase 7 support will affect your Income Support claim.
+You must let the Income Support team know immediately if you receive a payment for Phase 7 support.
 The support will be treated as earnings for income support purposes.

-31) Q. Can I still defer my Class 2 Social Security contribution payments if I claim Phase 6 support?
-All businesses and self-employed workers must have paid all Social Security contributions due from 2019 or earlier in order to qualify for support from Phase 6.
+31) Q. Can I still defer my Class 2 Social Security contribution payments if I claim Phase 7 support?
+All businesses and self-employed workers must have paid all Social Security contributions due from 2019 or earlier in order to qualify for support from Phase 7.

-During 2020 some Social Security contributions were deferred as set out below:
+During 2020 and 2021 some Social Security contributions were deferred as set out below:

-- Deferrals were permitted for all businesses for A and B quarters (January to June) 2020 - A deferral was permitted for D quarter (October to November) 2020 and A quarter (January to March) 2021 for the following: - Businesses that were required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - A food and/or beverage wholesale business that can evidence that 75% or more of its revenue is derived from businesses that have been required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - An events-related business that meets the relevant definition set out in the FAQs on gov.je
+- Deferrals were permitted for all businesses for A and B quarters (January to June) 2020 - A deferral was permitted for D quarter (October to November) 2020 and A quarter (January to March) 2021 for the following: - Businesses that were required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - A food and/or beverage wholesale business that can evidence that 75% or more of its revenue is derived from businesses that have been required to close for part of the qualifying month as a result of the public health measures set out in the Government's Winter Strategy on gov.je - An events-related business that meets the relevant definition set out in the FAQs on gov.je - A deferral for D quarter (October to November 2021) and A quarter (January to March 2022) is available for businesses that can claim support from the Visitor Events and Attractions Scheme or the Visitor Accommodation Support Scheme.

-In addition to the above businesses that were permitted to defer for D quarter were granted additional time to pay for outstanding payments for C quarter (July to September) 2020 where payments were outstanding.
-Contributions that able to be deferred do not need to be paid in order to access support from Phase 6 .
+In addition to the above, businesses that were permitted to defer for D quarter were granted additional time to pay for outstanding payments for C quarter (July to September) 2020 where payments were outstanding.
+Contributions that able to be deferred do not need to be paid in order to access support from Phase 7.

-Contributions from 2020 that cannot be deferred must be paid in order to access Phase 6 support unless a repayment plan has been approved by Customer and Local Services.
+Contributions from 2020 that cannot be deferred must be paid in order to access Phase 7 support unless a repayment plan has been approved by Customer and Local Services.